Git Commands Reference

 git reflog

-View the history of where your branch pointers have been, recovering from mistakes and finding lost commits.
+View the reference log of where your branch pointers have been, helping you recover lost commits and undo mistakes like bad rebases.

 git revert

-Safely undo commits by creating new commits that reverse their changes, preserving history.
+Safely undo one or more commits by creating new commits that reverse their changes, preserving the full project history.

 git tag

-Mark specific commits as important milestones like releases or versions in your repository history.
+Create, list, and manage tags to mark specific commits as important milestones like releases or version numbers in your repository.

 git worktree